aa-ryan/Java_Demo/README.md

 * Your don't want run this many commands again and again ?
 Do it in one go?
 	- Create a make file.
+	- Can automate all the work see makefile.